equalitie/Caislean/doc/role-doc/openvpn.md

 in the LDAP tree rather than the `mail` one.
 This option is only useful if you are also using the `samba` role.

+### `openvpn_listen_address`

+Can be set to an IP address of the server that OpenVPN will be listening on, to restrict the interfaces it listens on.
+By default, OpenVPN listens on all network interfaces.